-9.d Procedure When Again Out of Position During Same Round:
+7.d Procedure When Again Out of Position During Same Round:

 If a group is "out of position" more than once during a round, the above procedure will apply on each occasion.
 Bad times and the application of penalties in the same round will be carried forward until the round is completed.
-A player will not be penalised if he has a second bad time before being advised of his/her earlier bad time.
+A player will not be penalised if they have a second bad time before being advised of their earlier bad time.